utdata/rwd-mastery-assignments/pir/pir-drug-offenses.md

 # PIR for marijuana offenses

-For this assignment you'll be submitting a public information request for marijuana-related arrests by various Texas law enforcement agencies.
+For this assignment you'll be submitting a public information request for marijuana-related arrests to various Texas law enforcement agencies.
 You will be assigned an agency and have to find out where to send the request.
 You will keep a log of your efforts to fulfill the request and hopefully in the end you'll get the data for use in a future project.

 ## Project steps